Trade Forex Trading

 • (Red Color) - Prices moved down

-Marubozu Candlestick Pattern and Doji Candlestick Pattern
+Marubozu Candle Pattern & Doji Candle Pattern

 Spinning Tops

-Reversal Patterns
+Reversal Setups

-Morning Star Candlesticks and Evening Star Candlesticks
+Morning Star Candle-sticks and Evening Star Candle-sticks

 The above patterns is what makes the Japanese candlesticks popular among technical traders and it is why this type of analysis are the most widely used when it comes to analyzing the currency exchange market.
-The analysis for these pattern formations in Forex trading is the same as that one used in stocks trading.
+The analysis for these setup formations in Forex trading is the same as that one used in stocks trading.

 Drawing These Charts on MetaTrader 4

-To draw these on the MetaTrader 4, select the charts drawing tools within the "MetaTrader 4 Toolbar" - shown below.
+To draw these on the MetaTrader 4, choose the trading charts drawing tools within the "Meta Trader 4 Toolbar" - shown below.